Janiczek/codeanim/README.md

 * Jump to a specific frame by mouse-clicking
 * Hold button -> repeatedly apply the action (step / fast forward)
 * Scroll the timeline when jumping
+* Audio track to play under the video?